 - Contributes to team effort by accomplishing related results as needed.

 [Work Hours & Benefits] This is a great place to include details about your financial firm’s working hours and benefits.
 Tell prospective bank tellers about flexible hours or work-week structures, as well as any travel requirements.
-And be sure to highlight any benefits you bring to the table, like tuition or continuing education credits, commissions, or paid time off.
+This section of your bank teller job description is a great place to highlight any benefits you bring to the table, like tuition or continuing education credits, commissions, or paid time off.

 - Customer service